hapass/start_with_nothing/README.md

 ## TODO

-1. Fix window resize.
 1. Add simple jump sound with web audio.
 1. Add other sound effects with web audio.
 1. Add particles.
 1. Render text.
 1. Do proper win-lose screens.
 1. Do not recreate game on level switch.
-1. Fix letterbox for portrait mode.
 1. It should be easier to slide in into opening in the wall.
 1. Do example tutorials.
 1. Play testing.
+Design levels.
+1. Fix window resize.
+1. Fix letterbox for portrait mode.
 1. Optimize size of the app.
 Bezier curve calculation.
 1. Optimize size of the app.
 Store levels differently.
 1. Optimize allocations - target no GC.